francesco-di-maggio/rapidmax/README.md

 * MacOS version by Sam Parke Wolfe.
 * Windows version by Martin Townley.
-* Examples and help file by Francesco Di Maggio.
+* Helpful, and examples by Francesco Di Maggio.

 © 2021 Goldsmiths University of London